icarusfactor/openstack-Installs/README.md

   * Automated DEMO Network.

 * Cloud-init - Loads for many of the primary Linux OS's:
-  * Automated script files for cloud-init to generate spcefici types of servers.
+  * Automated script files for cloud-init to generate specific types of servers.

 * ELKSTACK -7.x Elasticsearch - Logstash - Kibana
   *  Setup with CENTOS7.6 and for Openstack.